-The objectives of the study reported here were to uncover visitors' motivations and expectations when visiting Yellowstone National Park, and to find out how these expectations were and were not being met.
-We were also interested in discovering what visitors would desire in an alternative transportation vehicle and how alternative transportation might be designed to better meet visitor expectations and enhance their visit experience.
-The goal would be to make it sufficiently desirable that a significant percentage of visitors would be motivated to use alternative transportation instead of their own vehicles while in the park.
+The objectives of the study reported here were to:

+- 1. uncover visitors' motivations and expectations when visiting Yellowstone National Park, and to find out how these expectations were and were not being met, - 2. discover what visitors would desire in an alternative transportation vehicle and how alternative transportation might be designed to better meet visitor expectations and enhance their visit experience,